Banzobotic/dymaxilang/readme.md

 ## Inspiration

-One of javascript's many unusual features is the ability to access the field table of any object with convenient synax:
+One of javascript's many unusual features is the ability to access the field table of any object with convenient syntax:

 ```js
 let regex = new RegExp();